Self-Tuning Self-Supervised Image Anomaly Detection: Notation and Problem Definition

-There is no trivial solution to the problem, since the labeled anomalies are not given at training time, but the problem is crucial for the success of SSAD in real-world tasks where the labels are hard to obtain or even nonexistent.
-To the best of our knowledge, this problem has not been studied in the literature, and our work is the first to propose a systematic solution to the problem.
+There is no trivial solution to the problem, mainly because labeled anomalies are non-existent at training time---as labeled data is often hard to gather in anomaly detection.
+However, the problem is crucial for SSAD in real-world tasks since the choice of such hyperparameters not only affects the performance of anomaly detection, but determines the success of it.
+To our knowledge, there is no end-to-end approach for solving the problem in the literature, and our work is the first to propose a systematic solution.